Online Registration Open – Click here for Registration Information >>

 Enhancing capacity and migration management through by improved technical support and knowledge; administrative ability; promoting mechanisms for co-operation and the exchange of expertise between migration management personnel and the strengthening the monitoring and oversight.

 – Nélson Goncalves, Immigration and Border Management Training Specialist, International Organization for Migration (IOM)

 – Capacity Building and Design Thinking – Dr Katerina Poustourli, Scientific/Technical Officer, International University of Greece

-– Global Border Security and Management (BSM) Programme – Margherita Natali, Associate Programme Officer, United Nations Office of Counter-Terrorism, Counter Terrorism Centre, Border Security and Management Unit
+– Global Border Security and Management (BSM) Programme – Rocco Messina, Head of the Border Security and Management Unit, UNOCT-UNCCT, United Nations Office of Counter-Terrorism, Counter Terrorism Centre

 Challenges of Inter-Agency And International Information Sharing